Amanda Seyfried Blasts Influencer Arielle Charnas for Promoting Unhealthy Body Image

 Amanda Seyfried is speaking out about the power and influence of social media.

 Earlier this week, Instagram influencer Arielle Charnas took to social media to share a photo of herself in a bikini, telling her followers that she's "proud" of her body after having two kids.
-In response to the post, many commenters noted that Charnas' picture was promoting an "unrealistic" body image to the world.
+In response to the post, many commenters noted that Charnas' picture was promoting an "unrealistic" and "unhealthy" body image to the world.

 One of those commenters included Seyfried's friend, who encouraged Charnas to acknowledge how her "wealth made your workouts/body possible."
 And if not, the pal noted, Charnas is "just perpetuating the patriarchal (totally unrealistic) notion that mothers should 'bounce back' after childbirth."

-After seeing her pal's post, the Mamma Mia! star took to her own Instagram to share the comment.
+After seeing her pal's comment, which stated that Charnas was "glorifying an unhealthy body image," the Mamma Mia! star took to her own Instagram to share it with her followers.

 "F--k it- this is feed material.
 My very smart friend (again-not tagging) wrote this on a semi-influencer's feed and she blocked both of us (even though I didn't tag her-at least she's getting the message)," Seyfried wrote.
 "If we're ready to get paid for flaunting our lifestyle (and inspiring some in the meantime) we have to be open to the discussions surrounding what we're promoting."